livingdocsIO/documentation/reference-docs/server-configuration/admin-commands.md

 To set up the **initial user**, run the following command in the project folder.<br/>
 The initial user is required to set up a `livingdocs-server` instance. <br/>
-This user can for example then upload a design. <br/>
+This user can for example, upload a design to the server. <br/>
 _Unless you connect a project to the user, you will not be able to log in with it though._

 ```sh